joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/09/13/briefing/libya-flooding-putin-trump.html?searchResultPosition=5

 **At Least 50 Casualties in Vietnam Apartment Block Fire, Officials Say**\
-`The fire broke out at a nine-story tower in Hanoi, the capital, on Tuesday night.
+`The fire broke out at a nine-story residential tower in Hanoi, the capital, late Tuesday night.
 The exact death toll was not immediately clear.`\
 https://nytimes.com/2023/09/13/world/asia/fire-vietnam-hanoi-apartment.html?searchResultPosition=6

 **The two leaders are expected to discuss Russia’s need for weapons.**\